The Pros and Cons of Cloth Diapers

 • Dioxin — a byproduct of the bleaching process to get those bright white diapers.
 They’re a big no-no because the EPA (Environmental Protection Agency) has made it very clear that you should avoid this cancer-causing agent.1

-• Added Fragrances these smell-good additives might make your baby’s diaper smell powdery fresh, but the added scents can irritate their delicate skin and not to mention flare up some allergies at the same time.
+• Added Fragrances these smell-good additives might make your baby’s diaper smell powdery fresh, but the added scents can irritate their delicate skin and may flare up some allergies.

 By choosing to cloth diaper, you can get the best of both worlds by avoiding these unnecessary harmful chemicals while absorbing your baby’s messy eliminations.